Natural Gas vs Propane Generator: Which Fuel Fits

 The tank math: gallons per hour vs days of outage

-This is where propane buyers get surprised, so let's do the arithmetic.
-A large 22kW to 24kW standby burns roughly 2 to 3 gallons an hour at half load, and most homes rarely hit full load.
-Tanks are filled to about 80 percent for safety, so a "500-gallon" tank holds about 400 usable gallons.
-Run the numbers:
+So the planning band is about 2 to 2.5 gallons an hour at half load, and most homes rarely hit full load.
+Propane containers are typically filled to 80 percent of capacity to leave room for thermal expansion, per the Propane Education and Research Council, so a "500-gallon" tank holds about 400 usable gallons.
+Run the numbers at 2.0 to 2.45 gallons an hour:

 If your plan is a week-long hurricane outage, a 250-gallon tank runs dry before the lights come back, and a 500-gallon tank is the realistic floor.
 This calculation decides your tank, not the generator brand.
 Undersize the tank and you have a standby that quits mid-outage, the exact failure propane was supposed to prevent.